Note to Members

 While the tests listed above are designed to measure whether your participation is material, there are also guidelines published by the IRS defining participation.
 Generally, the regulations define participation as any work you (as a person with an interest in the aircraft) do with respect to the aircraft leasing activity.
 However, the IRS will not consider work that you do as participation if (1) it is not work that an aircraft owners would customarily do in a rental activity and (2) one of the main reasons that you are doing the work is to avoid the disallowance of any losses as passive.

 You are permitted to establish proof of your participation by any reasonable means.
 While contemporaneous time reports and logs are not required, they can prove immensely helpful.
 The IRS permits approximations of time spent on an activity.
 But in the end, you are responsible for proving your participation meets the requirements of the regulations.
 At a minimum, you should have appointment books, calendars, electronic spreadsheets, or other reliable means to establish your participation.
+In one very recent case, the U.S. Tax Court determined that a taxpayer's airplane rental was a passive activity where he failed to produce reords establishing material participation.
+See Williams, TC Memo 2014-158.

 While our experience indicates that very few, if any, of our members will meet the 500 hour test (See item 1), the substantial participation and 100 hour participation tests can be met.
 However, it is absolutely critical that you carefully document all the work you do for your aircraft leasing activity, in order to successfully assert your material participation.